Q. I’ve heard that the government can’t really enforce the penalty for not having health insurance. Is this true?

 A: Although the Supreme Court officially deemed the penalty a tax in their 2012 ruling that upheld most parts of the ACA, enforcement is not the same as it is for other taxes.

-The individual shared responsibility provision requires most Americans to have health insurance, although there are numerous exemptions.
-For those who don’t qualify for an exemption, the penalty for non-compliance will be assessed on annual income tax returns, starting with the 2014 returns that were filed in early 2015.
+The individual shared responsibility provision (individual mandate) requires most Americans to have health insurance, although there are numerous exemptions.
+For those who don’t qualify for an exemption, the penalty for non-compliance is assessed on annual income tax returns, starting with the 2014 returns that were filed in early 2015.

-For the first time, 2014 tax returns asked whether you had health insurance in force throughout the year.
-In many cases, employers and the exchanges are reporting this data directly to the IRS, but each tax filer will have to answer the question each year.
+Tax returns now include a question about whether you had health insurance in force throughout the year.
+In many cases, employers, insurance companies, and the exchanges are reporting this data directly to the IRS, but each tax filer has to answer the question each year.

 For most unpaid taxes, there are a variety of ways that the IRS can recoup their money.
 But the text of the ACA is very clear in stating that taxpayers who don’t pay their ACA penalty are not subject to levies, liens, or criminal prosecution.

 The only way that the IRS can collect the ACA penalty is if you pay it voluntarily, or if you’re owed a refund.
 In the latter case, the IRS deducts the penalty from your refund.
-Seventy-five percent of tax filers receive a refund, and the average refund was about $2,700 in 2013.
+Roughly 70 percent of tax filers receive a refund, and the average refund was nearly $3,000 in 2014 and 2015.

-For the foreseeable future, the IRS should be able to collect a good chunk of the penalties simply by withholding the penalty from the filers’ refund checks.
+In most cases, the penalties will continue to be lower than the average refund amount.
+So the IRS can collect a good chunk of the penalties simply by withholding the penalty from the filers’ refund checks.
 And for filers who are not owed a refund in a given year, the penalty can be deducted from a future year’s refund instead.